 Having fibromyalgia does not meant that a woman cannot become pregnant, but there may be additional considerations.

-A woman who is pregnant or plans to become pregnant should ask her doctor if they any special support is available.
+A woman who is pregnant or plans to become pregnant should

 She should also try to learn as much as possible about what it means to experience pregnancy with fibromyalgia, as this will enable her to participate more actively in working out the best approach as each step of the way.